tigoe/html-for-conndev/readme.md

 ## Positioning and Layout with CSS

 As you saw in the [input elements example](input-types/index.html) and the [air purifier example](purifier.html) page, the elements of a page need to be laid out in a readable way.
-The HTML document defines what elements will be in a page, but it doesn define their positions.
+The HTML document defines what elements will be in a page, but it doesn't define their positions.
 Without some instructions, elments follow each other one after another.
 The CSS page for each of those examples defines the elements positions.

 The purifier example combines the CSS and HTML in one page.
 The input types example follows a more typical pattern, separating the HTML, CSS, and JS into three documents and including the CSS and JS in the head of the HTML.